marcinjahn/technology-notebook/src/src/content/articles/programming/c/pointers.md

 - address: `&array[i]` = `array + i` = `pointer + i`;
 - value: `array[i]` = `*(array + i)` = `*(pointer + i)`

-::: danger Array and pointer are not the same thing
+:::danger[Array and pointer are not the same thing]
 An array variable cannot have its value set to some pointer!

 ```c